bshaffer/csDoctrineActAsSortablePlugin/README.md

 Running Unit Tests
 ------------------

-First you have to set where the symfony library you'd like to run it against is located:
+This plugin comes with a fully functional test suite.
+If you'd like to run this against the symfony version used in your project, export the `$symfony` environment variable as follows:

     export SYMFONY=/usr/share/php/symfony

-(PEAR installed symfony on an Ubuntu/Debian-system)
+The above is where PEAR installs symfony on an Ubuntu/Debian-system.
+**Be sure to point this at your symfony `lib` directory!**

-By default, this will run against a sqlite database.
-If you'd like to run against postgres or mysql, export the environmental `$DB` variable as follows:
+By default, this will run against a `sqlite` database.
+If you'd like to run against `postgres` or `mysql`, export the environmental `$DB` variable as follows:

     # Running against mysql: